ambientum/ambientum/readme.md

       - cache
 ```

-### VueJS docker-compose.yml
+### Vue.js docker-compose.yml
-Developing with VueJS? we got you covered, here is the docker-compose file:
+Developing with Vue.js? we got you covered, here is the docker-compose file:

 ```yml
 version: '2'